VictorTagayun/STM32_INA239-INA229/Simple_UserManual/readme.md

 ### Write

-You can write values to variables in the Fiwmware simultaneously or individually whenever those variables are checked or unchecked.
+You can write values to variables in the Firmware simultaneously or individually whenever those variables are checked or unchecked.
 After entering the number click on the "WRITE" button

 __close_loop__ = accepts values 0 or on-zero number.
-O means open loop.
+0 means open loop.
 Non-zero means close loop, generally write 1
 __PWM_184nS__ = 1 count is 182ps of 10us period, maximum count is 54000, but it limited to 20000 at the moment in the firmware
-__TargetCurrent__ = desired output current in mA
+__TargetCurrent__ = desired or target output current in mA

 ![](https://raw.githubusercontent.com/VictorTagayun/STM32_INA239-INA229/main/Simple_UserManual/pixx/02-Write.png)

 ### Graphs

 __Left Graph__ = mainly to view the output current in mA.
 But other variables are also shown.
-You can add or remove other variables by clicking the name of the variables as shown below
+You can add or remove other variables by clicking the name of the variables below the graphs as shown below

 ![](https://raw.githubusercontent.com/VictorTagayun/STM32_INA239-INA229/main/Simple_UserManual/pixx/02-LeftGraph.png)